 Good Growing Tip of the Week: If you are concerned about milkweed tussock moth eating your milkweed plants and leaving nothing for your monarchs, don’t be too alarmed.
 Milkweed tussock moth caterpillars tend to favor older foliage, while monarchs prefer younger foliage.

 Bonus Fact of the Week: Red milkweed beetles have interesting eyes.
 They belong to the genus Tetraopes, which comes from the Greek tetra, meaning four, and ops, meaning eye.
 The eyes of these insects have been divided in two by their antennae, making it look like they have four eyes.
 Additionally, its specific epithet, tetrophthalmus, also means ‘four-eyed’.

-Want to get notified when new Good Growing posts are available?
+Get notified when new Good Growing posts are available!
 SIGN ME UP!

-Red milkweed beetle - David Cappaert, Bugwood.org.
-Swamp milkwed leaf beetle - "Milkweed Leaf Beetle" (CC BY 2.0) by Katja Schulz.
+PHOTOS: Red milkweed beetle - David Cappaert, Bugwood.org.
+Swamp milkweed leaf beetle - "Milkweed Leaf Beetle" (CC BY 2.0) by Katja Schulz.
 Milkweed Tussock Moth - Ansel Oommen, Bugwood.org.
 Red milkweed beetle eye - Bruce Marlin - Own work http://www.cirrusimage.com/beetles_red_milkweed.htm, CC BY-SA 2.5, https://commons.wikimedia.org/w/index.php?curid=1514284